HOME ABOUT OUR CLUB JOIN US LOCATIONS GRADINGS CONTACT MEMBER LOGIN

 GRADINGS & COMPETITIONS

 Regular testing is important for students to understand where their knowledge and skill is at and where they need to further develop, as well as helping them focus on their goals to achieve the next level.
-Ours students are tested in two ways, through Shinsa (gradings) to assess ones own understanding of technique and through Taikai (tournament) competition against others to simulate the combative aspect of the samurai life in a safe, controlled way.
+Our students are tested in two ways, through Shinsa (gradings) to assess ones own understanding of technique and through Taikai (tournament) competition against others to simulate the combative aspect of the samurai life in a safe, controlled way.

 SHINSA - GRADING TESTS